Scheduling Your First Test Stream

 There are two locations in the portal where you can find the RTMP URL:

-• From the “My Streams” page:
+• From the “Stream Management > Streams” page:

 • Scroll down to the “CAMERA CONFIG” box.